Kathir-03/delvnai-entry-task/Readme.md

 - Monitor the API response time.
 - Check server logs for slow requests or errors.
-- If I have access to the backend, monitor CPU and resource usage.
+- Monitor CPU and resource usage.

 #### 2. Network Latency